 Does the CV/NaOH reaction show Arrhenius behaviour?

-Experiment 5, the CV/NaOH reaction
+Experiment 5, the temperature dependence of the CV/NaOH reaction

 The Beer-Lambert Law is used in the first part of the experiment which relates the absorbance to the concentration of the sample.
 Students will make up a series of solutions of CV in water using the virtual flask.